Forest Song (2016)

 Duration: 3 minutes

 Text: Thomas Aquinas (1225-1274)

 First performed by the All Saints Anglican Cathedral Choir (Jeremy Spurgeon, dir.) in March 2015.
-First European performance in London, UK by the King's College London Chapel Choir (Joe Fort, dir.) in May 2017.
+First European performance by the King's College London Chapel Choir (Joe Fort, dir.) in May 2017.

 This setting of Panis Angelicus, the beautiful Latin text by Thomas Aquinas, is adapted from the final movement of my Requiem for the Fallen.
 This chorale is as pure and simple an ending as I could have possibly written for that piece, but I wanted desperately to repurpose these beautiful harmonies as a standalone work.
 As a setting of Aquinas' words, the gentle voiceleading and occasionally pained dissonances turn away from their original context (the idea of community in the face of human suffering) and towards a sacred optimism in the glory of heaven.